Mathilde Tantot Soaks Up The Sun Wearing Nothing Whatsoever In New Photos: ‘Waiting For The End’

 “u are the cutest thing alive,” said another user.

-“Can I be quarantined with you,” asked a third fan, including a red heart and a heart-eyed face emoji at the end of the comment.
+“Can I be quarantined with you,” asked a third fan, including a red heart and a heart-eyes face emoji at the end of the comment.

-“Literally the most fire post notification that I got,” topping the reply with a string of emoji depicting fire, red hearts, hands raised and a heart-eyed face.
+“Literally the most fire post notification that I got,” topping the reply with a string of emoji depicting fire, red hearts, hands raised and a heart-eyes face.

-As those who follow Tantot might be aware, the model has a twin sister, Pauline Tantot, who is also quite the sensation on Instagram.
-Both sisters take photos of each other, which have earned them huge followings.
-As The Inquisitr has previously noted, Tantot took to her own Instagram page today to post two snapshots that captured her with a bike.
-She wore thong bottoms that tied on the sides, putting her booty fully on display, and a white top.
+As those who follow Tantot might be aware, the model has a twin sister, Pauline Tantot, who is also quite the sensation on social media.
+Both sisters take photos of each other, and that has earned them huge followings.
+As The Inquisitr previously noted, Pauline took to her own Instagram page today to post two snapshots that captured her with a bike.
+She wore thong bottoms that tied on the sides — putting her booty fully on display — and a white top.